What is Kirlian photography?

 Kirlian photography and the paranormal

 This process was taken further in the 1990's and devices were invented called Gas Discharge Visualisation devices were invented which can essentially take a photograph of a person and show their aura.
 These are quite popular at psychic conventions.
-A lot of people that work with auras claim that this technology is not as reliable as spirtual workers who can see and read auras.
+A lot of people that work with auras claim that this technology is not as reliable as spiritual workers who can see and read auras.
 Those who can see the auras with their own eyes say that they can see more colours and that a photo alone will not give a true reading.
 Some people have also used this during paranormal investigations.
 Some believe that negative entities can infiltrate a person's aura and this can present itself in an aura photo.
 It is also claimed that telepathy or ESP can be seen through these photos and you can see the energy being transferred between two people.
-Orbs are also detected by this and interpreted by their colours.
-You guys know my stance on orbs so I will leave it at that.

 Don't forget to LIKE the Facebook page for updates on new content www.facebook.com/livinglifeinfullspectrum